 Ahi Tuna Ceviche is perfect for summer nights or a simple party appetizer!
 This quick and easy recipe for classic Ceviche made with Ahi Tuna will easily become your go-to ceviche recipe!
 So good!

 Sometimes I just want to make something that requires no heating up a grill, no starting a fire, no ovens, no stovetops, no crock-pots.
 Well, really, no cooking.
 At least in the traditional sense.
-And with warm summer weather approaching (I can see you!!)
-I thought it was time to break out one of my favorite summer staples.
+And with warm summer weather approaching, I thought it was time to break out one of my favorite summer staples.
 Ceviche.

-Ceviche is a dish that, to me, just screams summer (and those unseasonably warm spring days like we’ve been having in Portland).
+Ceviche is a dish that just screams summer (and those occasional unseasonably warm spring days).
 It’s light, fresh, herbaceous, citrusy, and is served cold.
 It is a dish I love ordering at restaurants.
 I also used to be scared of making it at home, thinking it required some kind of special technique or special ingredients.
 Nope.
 Basically, ceviche is about as easy to make as salsa.
 Just chop up your ingredients and throw them into a bowl.

 However, unlike salsa, you will need to marinate the main ingredient (your fish of choice) in lime juice for a short period of time in the refrigerator.
 That’s how it will cook.
 It’s not cooked over heat; it’s cooked in acids of the lime juice.
 Kind of like magic.
 Voila.

-- 1/3 cup onion finely sliced or diced
+- 1/3 cup red onion, finely sliced or diced

 - ½ teaspoon lime zest